Welcome to the Linking Leaders newsletter

 [ top ]

-Over 1300 men, women and youth have registered to attend the 2010-11 National Indigenous Leadership Program run by the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA).
-They will join the thousands of Aboriginal and Torres Strait Islanders who have experienced positive changes in their lives through participating in our programs.
+So far in 2009-10 we have had over 700 men and women attend the National Indigenous Leadership Program run by FaHCSIA.
+Since its inception in 2004, thousands of Aboriginal and Torres Strait Islanders have experienced positive changes in their lives through participating in our programs.

 [ top ]